geoffmazeroff/shamazon/ProjectPlan.md

 ## To Do
 - Add unit tests

+## Future Items
 - Check Lighthouse for accessibility score (508 compliance)
-- Figure out how to change injected repository service based on environment
-- Create content for README.md so that others can run this app locally (test on another machine that this indeed works)

-## Future Items
 - Pagination for main page
 - Sort by {ColumnName}
 - Search by fields other than title and description